austral/austral.github.io/spec/expressions.md

 ## Integer Constant

-Integer constants have type `Integer32` by default, but to improve programmer ergonomics, the compiler will try to find a type for an integer constant that makes the surrounding context work.
-E.g., if `x` is of type `Natural8`, then an expression like `x + 3` will work, and the `3` will be interpreted to have type `Natural8`.
+Integer constants have type `Int32` by default, but to improve programmer ergonomics, the compiler will try to find a type for an integer constant that makes the surrounding context work.
+E.g., if `x` is of type `Nat8`, then an expression like `x + 3` will work, and the `3` will be interpreted to have type `Nat8`.

 ## Float Constant

-Floating-point number constants have type `DoubleFloat`.
+Floating-point number constants have type `Float64`.

 ## String Constant